How to get free Amazon returns

 I think the first three here are all justifiable selections if what you’ve bought isn’t what you hoped it would be.
 I wouldn’t use unauthorised purchase unless this really has happened – which could well happen if you’ve got kids talking to your Alexa smart speaker!

-If you paid for speedier delivery
+What happens if you paid for speedier delivery?

 One caveat with these reasons for returning is that you’ll only get the cost of the cheapest delivery refunded.
-Now, if you’re a Prime member buying from Amazon then this is irrelevant as you won’t have been charged delivery.
+Now, if you’re a Prime member buying from Amazon then this is irrelevant, as you won’t have been charged delivery.

 How to return purchases to Amazon